open-mmlab/mmyolo/docs/en/tutorials/faq.md

 ## How to save the best checkpoints during the training?

 Users can choose what metrics to filter the best models by setting the `default_hooks.checkpoint.save_best` in the configuration.
 Take the COCO dataset detection task as an example.
-You can customize the `default_hooks.checkpoint.save_best` with these parameters:
+Users can customize the `default_hooks.checkpoint.save_best` with these parameters:

 1. `auto` works based on the first evaluation metric in the validation set.
 2. `coco/bbox_mAP` works based on `bbox_mAP`.